 - Payment defaults

-- Making too many loan enquiries over a short period of time
+- Making too many loan or other credit enquiries over a short period of time

-Can paying off a loan early boost your credit rating?
+Can paying off a loan early boost your credit score?

 How can I find my score or get my credit report?